kshootmania/ksm-chart-format/kson_format.md

     InvokeList<ByPulse<AudioEffect>[][2]>? long_event;  // audio effect invocation (and parameter changes) by FX notes }
 ```
-- Note: `audio.audio_effect.fx.long_event.xxx[].y` should be the same as `y` of an existing long FX note on the corresponding lane, otherwise the event is ignored.
+- Note: `audio.audio_effect.fx.long_event.xxx[lane][].y` should be the same as `y` of an existing long FX note on the corresponding lane, otherwise the event is ignored.

 #### `audio.audio_effect.laser`
 ```